RITE OF CHRISTIAN INITIATION OF ADULTS (RCIA)

-RCIA (Rite of Christian Initiation of Adults) is an ongoing process designed to welcome new members into the Church.
-The focus of the RCIA is centered on Jesus as Lord, celebrated through sacrament and community.
-Through this weekly program, individuals meet prayerfully reflect and grow in their faith, and at the same time, the parish is called to renewal of faith and living out the call of Baptism to serve.
+RCIA (Rite of Christian Initiation of Adults) is the ministry of forming disciples in the truth and tradition of the Catholic Church.
+The focus of RCIA is centered on Jesus as Lord, Son of the Living One True God, celebrated through sacrament and community.
+Through weekly gatherings, individuals meet to prayerfully learn and grow in their faith, and at the same time, discern their call of living out their faith.

 What is the cost?

-There is no cost to attend RCIA.
-Study materials are provided.
+There is no cost to participate in RCIA.

 Do I have to commit to joining the Church to start the classes?